Tencent-RTC/TRTC_Web/README.md

 **quick-demo-vue2-js**

 - The `quick-demo-vue2-js` directory contains the TRTC web quick demo (Vue.js 2.0), which integrates capabilities including audio/video call and device selection.
-It was developed using [Vue.js 2.0](https://cn.vuejs.org/index.html).
+It was developed using [Vue.js 2.0](https://v2.vuejs.org/).
 You need to install Node.js to use it.
 - For information about how to run the TRTC web quick demo (Vue.js 2.0), see [quick-demo-vue2-js](https://github.com/LiteAVSDK/TRTC_Web/tree/main/quick-demo-vue2-js).
 - Click [here](https://web.sdk.qcloud.com/trtc/webrtc/demo/quick-demo-vue2-js/index.html) to try out the Vue.js 2 edition of the quick TRTC demo for web online.

+**quick-demo-vue3-ts**

+- The `quick-demo-vue3-ts` directory contains the TRTC web quick demo (Vue.js 3.0), which integrates capabilities including audio/video call and device selection.
+It was developed using [Vue.js 3.0](https://vuejs.org/).
+You need to install Node.js to use it.
+- For information about how to run the TRTC web quick demo (Vue.js 3.0), see [quick-demo-vue3-ts](https://github.com/LiteAVSDK/TRTC_Web/tree/main/quick-demo-vue3-ts).
+- Click [here](https://web.sdk.qcloud.com/trtc/webrtc/demo/quick-demo-vue3-ts/index.html) to try out the Vue.js 3 edition of the quick TRTC demo for web online.

 ## Contact Us